lina-conti/NN-from-scratch/README.md

 ```

 This command can be used to test a model which was pre-trained on the [French sequoia corpus](https://deep-sequoia.inria.fr/) on the test_file passed as argument.

+- `test_file`: path to a file containing the test data in CoNLL format